sanskrit/sanskrit.github.io/content/groups/dyuganga/projects/text/proofreading/proposed/mAdhyandina-shatapatha.md

 <details><summary>विस्तारः</summary>

-We expect to spend max 40 Rs per page (could be less - depends on how much effort is required); and there are about 1200 (effective) pages per edition; and there are two editions, one of which would be more labor intensive.
-So, estimate: between 60k and 96k.
+We expect to spend max x Rs per page (could be less - depends on how much effort is required); and there are about 1200 (effective) pages per edition; and there are two editions, one of which would be more labor intensive.
 </details>